 “If you were on the trail, you’d have to make your own shelters.
 You wouldn’t always have a cabin.
 Sometimes we’d have a canvas tent, and if we were out in the spring, three to four miles away, and didn’t want to come back that evening, we’d build a lean-to and sleep under that.

-Saunders relished the outdoors and became an accomplished outdoorsman.
+Saunders loved the wilderness and became an accomplished outdoorsman.
 He married his wife Patricia in 1981 and the couple raised three children around the same time that Nanuk experienced a lull in goose hunting clientele and was closed down.
 Saunders took a job working for the government at York Landing airport, but when Stewart Webber bought Nanuk Polar Bear Lodge in the late ‘90s, he was back in action again, as a polar bear guide.

 Return to Nanuk

 “There weren’t as many polar bears around Nanuk in the ‘70s and ‘80s as there are now,” said Saunders.
 “We never had any conflicts with the bears, we hardly ever saw any back then.
 If we were lucky, we might see one bear in the month of September.
 I’m not too sure, but I think they started coming around again about the same time the rocket range closed down.
 The bears sort of disappeared when that was here.”

 The polar bears did come back to Nanuk, and it wasn’t long before Stewart Webber realized what Saunders already knew.

 “There was nothing else like it out there, anywhere,” said Webber when interviewed for the Churchill Wild 25th Anniversary book.
 “It allowed us to be there.
 You had to roll with Mother Nature 100% of the time.
 Nanuk has a certain beauty and feeling about it that you just can’t forget.
 It seeps into you.